How to Play Bass Guitar?

 Armor Bar: The armor bar is used to connect the neck to the body and prevent the neck from twisting.
 The bass strings are much thicker than the guitar strings, which puts a lot of pressure on the neck.
 Barbells allow you to straighten your neck when bent or twisted.
 It is also used to adjust the height of the rope.

-Types of basses for beginners
+Types of Basses

 There are many variations of the bass, including solid body basses and hollow body basses.